sameerz/spark-rapids/CONTRIBUTING.md

 mvn verify
 ```

-After a successful build, the cudf plugin jar will be in the `dist/target/` directory.
+After a successful build, the cuDF plugin jar will be in the `dist/target/` directory.
 This will build the plugin for a single version of Spark.
 By default, this is Apache Spark
 3.3.0.
 To build against other versions of Spark you use the `-Dbuildver=XXX` command line option
 to Maven.
 For instance to build Spark 3.3.0 you would use: